-Voting Matter Standard Required Proposal 1: Election of three directors.
-Majority , which means nominees for the Board of Directors will be elected if more votes are cast in favor of a nominee then are cast against such nominee by the holders of shares present in person or represented by proxy and entitled to vote at the Annual Meeting.
+Majority, which means nominees for the Board of Directors will be elected if more votes are cast in favor of a nominee then are cast against such nominee by the holders of shares present in person or represented by proxy and entitled to vote at the Annual Meeting.
 Abstentions and broker non-votes will have no effect on the election of directors.
 As this proposal is considered a "non-routine" matter, brokers may vote their shares on the election of directors only if they have voting instructions from the beneficial owners of the shares.

 In the event a nominee does not receive a majority of the votes cast on such nominee's election, our Bylaws provide that the nominee must immediately submit a written offer of resignation to the Board.
-Within 60 days after the certification of the election results, the Nominating/ Corporate Governance Committee will consider the director's offer of resignation and recommend to the Board whether to accept the resignation or reject it.
+Within 60 days after the certification of the election results, the Nominating/Corporate Governance Committee will consider the director's offer of resignation and recommend to the Board whether to accept the resignation or reject it.
 The Board will act on such recommendation within 90 days following receipt of the certification of the election results.
-If a director's resignation is not accepted by the Board, then the director who tendered that resignation will continue to serve on the Board until the 2024 Annual Meeting of Stockholders and until his or her successor is elected and qualified, or until his or her death, resignation or removal, if earlier.
-Proposal 2: Non-binding advisory vote on executive compensation ("say-on-pay"); Majority of the shares of common stock present in person or represented by proxy and entitled to vote on the matter at Proposal 4: Approve the Trex Company Inc. 2023 Stock Incentive Plan; and the Annual Meeting.
-Abstentions from voting on these proposals will not be treated as votes cast on this matter, and therefore, will not have any effect on determining the Proposal 5: Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the 2023 fiscal year. outcome.
+If a director's resignation is not accepted by the Board, then the director who tendered that resignation will continue to serve on the Board until the 2024 Annual Meeting of Stockholders and until his or her successor is elected and qualified, or until his or her death, resignation or removal, if

+Majority of the shares of common stock present in person or represented by proxy and entitled to vote on the matter at the Annual Meeting.
+Abstentions from voting on these proposals will not be treated as votes cast on this matter, and therefore, will not have any effect on determining the outcome.
 Brokers may vote their shares on the say-on-pay proposal and the approval of the 2023 Stock Incentive Plan only if they have voting instructions from the beneficial owners of the shares, and in the case of ratification of the appointment of the Company's independent registered public accounting firm, brokers may vote their shares on this proposal even if they have not received instructions (ratification of the appointment of the independent registered public accounting firm is considered a "routine" matter for which a broker may exercise discretionary voting power).
-With respect to Proposal 2 and Proposal 4, as these proposals are considered "non routine" matters.

-power).
 With respect to Proposal 2 and Proposal 4, as these proposals are considered "non-routine" matters, broker non-votes will not be treated as votes cast on this matter, and therefore will not have any effect on determining the outcome.
 With respect to Proposal 5, as this proposal is considered a "routine" matter, we do not expect any "broker non-votes" in connection therewith.